OFAuth-org/link-embed/link-embed/README.md

 		console.log("ready")
 	},
 	onSuccess: (data: EmbedLinkMessageSuccess) => {
-		// handle the success event, e.g. redirect to the successURL that was provided when the Link session was created if (data.redirect) {
+		// handle the success event, e.g. redirect to the successUrl that was provided when the Link session was created if (data.redirect) {
-			window.location.href = data.successURL
+			window.location.href = data.successUrl
 		}
 	},
 	onClose: () => {